Looking for a travel card that has killer perks without a killer annual fee?

 In this case, being a Sapphire Preferred cardholder will get you a sweet boost.
 Normally, 100 UR points are worth $1.
 But when you have a Preferred card, you’ll get a 25% bonus — so 100 points will be worth $1.25.

 Sapphire Preferred cardholders can get a free DoorDash membership for at least a year (a DashPass).
-A DashPass provides free delivery for orders of $15 or more, potentially saving you a tidy sum if you like to order out.
+A DashPass provides free delivery and reduced service fees on orders over $12, potentially saving you a tidy sum if you like to order out.

 If you’re interested in the Chase Sapphire Preferred, chances are you like to travel.